savantly-net/sprout-platform/backend/modules/forms/README.md

 ## Docker
-You can start a fullly functional platform by using the included docker-compose.yml file.
+You can start a fully functional platform by using the included docker-compose.yml file.
 First build the module -
 `.gradlew :sprout-modules-forms:build`